Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

 The description is perfectly concise with two sentences that each earn their place.
-The first sentence states the core purpose, and the second provides crucial workflow guidance.
-There's zero wasted language, and the most important information is front-loaded.
+The first sentence states the core purpose, and the second provides crucial usage guidance.
+There's zero wasted language and it's front-loaded with the primary function.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.